BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-09-10-advanced-arduino.md

 ## Tentative plan

- - Bridging to Arduinos with Bluetooth
+ - Bridging to Arduinos with Bluetooth and serial
+ - Establishing and maintaing reliable connections
+ - Micro-databases and communications protocols
+ - Networking peripherals
  - Basic data management
+ - Advanced sensors